dressedinblack5/rk-r65/README.md

    A folder will be installed at `C:/Users/%USERNAME%/qmk_firmware`.

 3. **Add Keyboard Files**
-   Download this repository and move the `rk/r65` folder into your `qmk_firmware/keyboards/` folder.
+   Download this repository and place the `rk/r65` folder into your `qmk_firmware/keyboards/` folder.

 ### > Compiling Firmware